acquia/http-hmac-spec/README.md

 ```
 The HTTP client must not add the following HTTP Header to the request:

-X-Authenticated-Id : <ServerId> (Reserved for server to server communication)
+X-Authenticated-Id (reserved for internal server to server communication)

 ### Server